 TRP can be applied in person only at the Estonian embassies or in Estonia, at Police and Border Guard Board.
 Applying in Estonia is applicable for the students who have entered Estonia with a visa or have used their visa-free access.
 Application process is the same regardless of the place of application.
 As of April 2017, TRP is given for the full nominal period of studies.

 Students holding TRP for study can be employed in Estonia without holding a separate permit for employment, provided that employment shall not interfere with the studies.
+According to the law, TRP application ( from submitting until receiving) may take up to three months.

 The following documents must be submitted when applying for the TRP in Estonia or at Estonian representation abroad: